zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           Figure 35: Creating a New Process Application

-- The tooling assumes that you want to immediately add a process to your new process application, so the *Create a Process* panel appears:
+- Wait a moment and the *Create a Process* panel appears:

     ![](./media/image44.png)